openedx/edx-documentation/en_us/shared/exercises_tools/Section_adding_hints.rst

 You can add feedback that displays to learners after they submit an answer.

-For example, the following multiple choice problem provides feedback in response to the selected option when the learner selects **Check**.
+For example, the following multiple choice problem provides feedback in response to the selected option when the learner selects **Submit**.
 In this case, feedback is given for an incorrect answer.

 .. image:: ../../../shared/images/multiple_choice_feedback.png